Roads & StreetsBack

 Furthermore, Council is responsible for approximately 4070 kilometres of rural roads, with the following key characteristics:

 - 227 kilometres sealed roads;

 - 1260 metres of sealed footpaths; and,

 - 10270 metres of kerb and channel (this includes 220 metres of a V Drain Profile).

 Road Risk Management

-The Road Risk Management Policy provides a framework in which data is collected, information reported and decisions made.
-Works are then prioritised and programmed in a rational manner.
+The Road Management Policy provides a framework in which data is collected, information reported and decisions made.
+Works are then prioritised and programed in a rational manner.